Interactive 360 Tours Give Education A New Frontier for Learning

 Key Takeaways: Interactive 360 Tours in Education

-- Immersive learning works: Interactive 360 tours replace static materials with explorable environments, increasing student engagement across visual, auditory, and kinesthetic learning styles.
+• Immersive learning works: Interactive 360 tours replace static materials with environments students can explore, which lifts engagement across visual, auditory, and kinesthetic learners.

-- Virtual field trips remove barriers: Students who can't access physical field trips due to cost, location, or mobility can explore the same environments from any device with a browser.
+• Virtual field trips remove barriers: Students who can't make a physical field trip because of cost, location, or mobility can explore the same environments from any device with a browser.

-- Real-time guided tours for remote teaching: SeekBeak's Tour Guide feature synchronizes every student's view to the teacher's navigation, replicating the guided experience of an in-person field trip.
+• Real-time guided tours for remote teaching: SeekBeak's Tour Guide feature syncs every student's view to the teacher's navigation, recreating the feel of an in-person field trip.

-- Built-in analytics measure engagement: Educators can track exactly how students interact with content, from heatmaps to quiz responses, enabling data-driven teaching improvements.
+• Built-in analytics measure engagement: Educators can see exactly how students interact with content, from heatmaps to quiz responses, and adjust their teaching based on it.

-- No technical expertise required: SeekBeak is a browser-based, no-code platform that has been serving educators and organizations globally since 2014.
+• No technical expertise required: SeekBeak is a browser-based, no-code platform that has served educators and organizations worldwide since 2014.
 Teachers can build and share interactive learning experiences in hours, not weeks.